 Unfortunately, her co-star, Nolan Shaw, an ex-boy band member in need of a career rehab after an international sex scandal, recognizes her immediately from ClosedDoors (turns out, he’s a fan with a bit of a crush).
 Both of them have reasons why they need this movie to go well, but it’s not long until he and Bee are sneaking around the set to hook up.

-This is a dual-perspective book , so readers get to see Bee as a confident, sex-positive, and desirable plus-sized woman through Nolan’s eyes while understanding that she isn’t immune to feeling insecure and vulnerable.
+This is a dual-perspective book, so you'll get to see Bee as a confident and desirable plus-sized woman through Nolan’s eyes, while understanding that she isn’t immune to feeling insecure and vulnerable.

 I appreciate books with plus-sized female main characters who are so body-positive that one sentence addresses how insecurity has no place in their story, but it’s not my lived experience.
-I feel especially soft-hearted toward Bee for feeling good about herself most of the time while still being in a place where she can be hurt and have her confidence shaken.
+I feel especially soft-hearted toward Bee for feeling good about herself most of the time, even while still in a place where she can be hurt and have her confidence shaken.

 Want to read more books in this genre?
-Join the waitlist for OwlCrate’s new quarterly Romance subscription, coming in Spring 2025!
+Join the waitlist for OwlCrate’s quarterly Romance subscription!

 Every 3 months, subscribers will get an OwlCrate exclusive edition of a signed, newly released hardcover Romance novel with incredible design elements.
 Plus, as a subscriber, you will get first access to beautiful limited editions of popular Romance books.